-The Government's primary sources of budget revenues are oil and gas related revenues generated by QP's activities, accounting for approximately 77.0 per cent. of the total revenues for the fiscal year ended 31 March 2013 and approximately 81.4 per cent. of the total revenues for the fiscal year ended 31 March 2012.
-The Government's budget is formulated using a conservative estimate of oil prices per barrel for the relevant fiscal year: US\$40 for the budget for the fiscal year ended 31 March 2008; US\$55 for the budget for the fiscal year ended 31 March 2009; US\$40 for the budget for the fiscal year ended 31 March 2010; US\$55 for the budget for the fiscal year ended 31 March 2011; US\$55 for the budget for the fiscal year ending 31 March 2012; US\$65 for the budget for the fiscal year ending 31 March 2013 and US\$65 for the budget for the fiscal year ending 31 March 2014.
+The Government's primary sources of budget revenues are oil and gas related revenues generated by QP's activities.
+In 2016 (the latest period for which a full-year breakdown is available), this accounted for 82.4 per cent. of the total revenues, down from 93.0 per cent. in the previous year.
+The Government's budget is formulated using a conservative estimate of the oil price per barrel for the relevant fiscal year: U.S.\$65 for the budget for each of the fiscal years ended 31 March 2013, 2014 and 2015; U.S.\$65 for the budget for the shortened nine-month fiscal period ended 31 December 2015; U.S.\$48 for the budget for the fiscal year ended 31 December 2016, and U.S.\$45 for the budget for the fiscal year ended 31 December 2017.
 The Ministry of Finance receives royalties and tax revenue on export sales of crude oil, refined products and gas products, including LNG and downstream products from QP and its joint venture partners.
-In addition to such export sale receipts, the Government receives a significant portion of QP's net income as "investment income."
-Investment income accounted for 14.9 per cent. of total revenue in the fiscal year ending 31 March 2013 and has grown by more than ten times since the fiscal year ended 31 March 2002 (based on both QP and non-QP related investment income earned by the Government for the fiscal year ended 31 March 2013).
+In addition to such export sale receipts, the Government receives a significant portion of QP's net income as miscellaneous transferables.
+Miscellaneous transferables accounted for 17.6 per cent. of total revenue in 2016 (based on both QP and non-QP related investment income earned by the Government).
 The Government has other revenue sources including customs duties, taxes on the operations of foreign owned businesses and charges for certain services provided by the Government.

 The principal items of Government expenditure are the development of Qatar's infrastructure, the wages and salaries of Government employees and principal and interest payments in respect of Government indebtedness (both internal and external).
-Other items of Government expenditure include the provision of social services such as healthcare, education and the pensions of former Government employees as well as utilities, such as water, electricity and telephone services.
+Other items of Government expenditure include the provision of social services such as healthcare, education and the pensions of former Government employees, as well as utilities, such as water, electricity and telephone services.
 In recent years, the Government has increased aggregate expenditures substantially as the Government has invested in the development of Qatar's physical infrastructure to meet the needs of its growing population and to develop Qatar into a trade centre and leading LNG exporter.
-Expenditure growth has been characterised by gradual year-on-year growth at a CAGR of 9.9 per cent. between the fiscal year ended 31 March 2001 and the fiscal year ended 31 March 2004 and more significant year-on-year growth at a CAGR of 33.5 per cent. between the fiscal year ended 31 March 2004 and the fiscal year ended 31 March 2008 as Qatar's larger infrastructure projects have moved from the planning phase to the development and construction phases.
-Qatar's expenditure continued to grow at a CAGR of 18.0 per cent. from the fiscal year ended 31 March 2008 to 31 March 2013 as the total expenditure increased to QR97.2 billion (US\$54.2 billion) from QR86.2 billion (US\$23.7 billion) in the fiscal year ended 31 March 2008.
+Expenditure growth has been characterised by gradual year-on-year growth at a CAGR of 10.2 per cent. between the fiscal year ended 31 March 2001 and the fiscal year ended 31 March 2004 and more significant year-on-year growth at a CAGR of 33.5 per cent. between the fiscal year ended 31 March 2008, as Qatar's larger infrastructure projects have moved from the planning phase to the development and construction phases.
+Qatar's expenditure continued to grow at a CAGR of 10.5 per cent. from the fiscal year ended 31 March 2008 to 31 December 2016, as the total expenditure increased to QR211.0 billion (U.S.\$58.0 billion) from QR86.2 billion (U.S.\$23.7 billion) in the fiscal year ended 31 March 2008.